tapir-test/tapir-extensions/README.md

 ### rapit Excel Reporting (since 1.0.0)

-Note that this module uses the Apache Poi library, which means that the licenses of Apache Poi apply, when you use them.
+Note that this module uses the Apache Poi library, which means that the licenses of Apache Poi apply, when you use it.

 This module contains a reporting listener which writes an Excel report about the test execution.
 To use it, you simply need to add it as Maven dependency.